What is a ransom DDoS attack?

 A ransom DDoS (RDDoS) attack is when malicious parties attempt to extort money from an individual or organization by threatening them with a distributed denial-of-service (DDoS) attack.
 The malicious party in question may carry out a DDoS attack and then follow up with a ransom note demanding payment to stop the attack, or they may send the ransom note threatening a DDoS attack first.
 In the second case, the attacker may not actually be capable of carrying out the attack, although it is not wise to assume that they are making an empty threat.

 The best protection against DDoS ransom attacks is a strong DDoS mitigation service.
 It is never a good idea to pay the ransom to the person or group making the threats.

 What is a DDoS attack?

 A DDoS attack is an attempt to exhaust the resources of an application, website, or network so legitimate users cannot receive service.
 DDoS attacks send a flood of junk network traffic to their targets, much like a traffic jam clogging up a freeway.
-DDoS attacks are "distributed," meaning they send traffic from a variety of sources, making them more difficult to block than a denial-of-service (DoS) attack from a single source.
+DDoS attacks are "distributed," meaning they send traffic from a variety of sources (often spoofed sources), making them more difficult to block than a denial-of-service (DoS) attack from a single source.

 DDoS attackers use a number of different networking protocols.
 Read about different types of DDoS attacks here.